creditcardGenius Team

 Signing up for a grocery store credit card is an excellent first step to saving money, but there are several other things you can do:

-• Buy bread, meat, or dairy on sale and freeze it for later
+• Shop the sales: Buy bread, meat, or dairy on sale and freeze it for later.

-• Compare the price per 100 grams or millilitres on the shelf tag to find the better deal
+• Compare per-serving prices: Compare the price per 100 grams or millilitres on the shelf tag to find the better deal.

 While small, these tips can help you adjust to inflation while you work on long-term solutions like demanding political action or investigating community-funded agriculture.